 With the success of his organization in the fight against human trafficking, Kutcher is now setting his sights on a new goal.

 “Our next battle, my next commitment … I’m going to make a pledge that I’m going to eliminate child pornography from the internet.”

 We support the efforts of Thorn and the many other organizations that are making a real difference in the fight to end sexual exploitation in all its forms.
-Sex trafficking has become a global industry that affects the lives of millions, especially those of women and children.
+Sex trafficking and child sexual exploitation has become a global industry that affects the lives of millions of people—men and women, boys and girls.